Malec forever: The unforgettable Matthew Daddario and Harry Shum Jr.

 We revisit the excitement and nervousness during the final season of Shadowhunters.

 The Shadowfam is still fighting strong for a continuation of the best fantasy show on the air right now, and the battle cry is only getting louder now that the third and final season is in its final hurdle.
-As fans get ready to say goodbye to Shadowhunters, one sentiment has remained on every fan’s lips since the unfortunate news of its cancellation dropped: Malec forever.
+One sentiment has remained on every fan’s lips since the unfortunate news of its cancellation dropped: Malec forever.

 Our hearts have been leaping out of our ribcages for the actors who portray the iconic couple, Harry Shum, Jr. and Matthew Daddario, and their recent output of adorkable videos together.
 In a heartfelt message to fans, Shum Jr. (Magnus Bane) and Daddario (Alec Lightwood) shared their gratitude for fans’ continued support of the good ship Malec, and the show itself.

 Shum Jr. also took a moment to suggest engagement with fans has been amazing for how much the actors have learned from the experience – particularly: “What this show has meant to y’all, what this ship has meant to y’all, and what these characters have meant to y’all.”